-As occupational therapists (OTs), we see our clients’ struggles firsthand.
-And we have the unique opportunity to help identify, limit, and alleviate the adverse effects of social isolation on the aging population.
+We have the unique opportunity to help identify, limit, and alleviate the adverse effects of social isolation on the aging population.
 But how?

 So what is accessibility?
 Merriam-Webster defines accessibility as capable of being reached, capable of being understood, or accessed by differently-abled individuals.
 As OTs and accessibility specialists, we can use our skills to increase the quality of life for the communities we serve.